kiernanmcgowan/node-redeye/README.md

 what is does
 ------------

-A redeye is a cup of coffee with an esspresso shot, a super cup of energy.
+A redeye is a cup of coffee with an espresso shot, a super cup of energy.

 `redeye` will make